What’s an example of a Digital Twin? 6 real-world instances to inspire you | Omi.so

 1. Product visuals for marketing

-One of the most accessible and fast-growing use cases for digital twins is in Virtual Product Photography for eCommerce pictures, social media, 360 product views, and ads.
+One of the most accessible and fast-growing use cases for Digital Twins is in Virtual Product Photography for marketing.
+Namely, eCommerce pictures, social media, 360 product views, and ads.

-Instead of dealing with the logistics of physically photographing each product variation, leading brands like Perrier and Moët Hennessy create Digital Twins of key products.
-This lets them scale up on-brand production of product imagery without blowing their budgets.
+Instead of dealing with the logistics of physically photographing each product variation, leaders like Perrier and Moët Hennessy create Digital Twins of key products (or their entire catalog).
+Doing this makes budget-efficiency plus high volume possible when producing product imagery, even across global markets.

 Moët Hennessy uses Omi’s Digital Twin technology to promote their world-renowned champagne.